DeepMReye/DeepMReye/README.md

 The GPU version of DeepMReye requires a NVIDIA GPU.

 ## Software requirements
-The following python dependencies are being automatically installed when installing DeepMReye (specified in requirements.txt):
+The following python dependencies are being automatically installed when installing DeepMReye (specified in setup.cfg):
 ```
 tensorflow-gpu (2.2.0)
 numpy (1.19.1)